All posts are listed below. Make sure to press the “Read the rest of this post” button.

 Click to read the rest of this post2001: A Space Odyssey Review

-The novel begins in an ancient timeline, where humans are still cavemen.
+The Story The novel begins in an ancient timeline, where humans are still cavemen.
 It covers a brief period of how man started to evolve, after an unknown extraterrestrial and intelligent lifeform drops a monolith that seemed to have effects on man.

 It focuses on the tribe’s leader figure.
 This figure is forgotten, once the book skips the timeline to the future where man has evolved.
 The modern man quite fits the 1990’s vision of how humans’ advancements would be in the future.